AkramsBookshelf/GCT-Unity/UIManager/TUT_USS.md

 Global styles act as a **baseline** for all UI documents.
 They define default layouts, fonts, colors, and spacing for general use.

+> [!NOTE\]
+> All visual elements’ size (e.g., width, height, flex) is relative to the **parent element**.
+That means if you set a child element to `height: 100%`, it will only stretch as tall as its parent—not the full screen.
+> While we set the UI Document’s Panel Settings to **Match the Game View**, that only ensures the _panel itself_ matches the game window size.
+It does **not** automatically force your UI hierarchy to stretch to fill that panel.
+> To resolve this, the UI Document has an invisible `:root` container, which you can think of as the UI Toolkit equivalent of the `<html>` tag in a webpage.
+To ensure the UI Document is the full width and **height** of the Game View, we need to stretch this root element:
+> `:root { flex-grow: 1; } /* Forces the root container to fill the panel */`
+> Once the root fills the screen, all child elements using `height: 100%` or `flex-grow: 1` will stretch correctly in relation to the screen, not just their immediate parent container.
+>

 Here’s an example `GlobalStyles.uss` file:

 ```css